The First Data Release of CNIa0.02 -- A Complete Nearby (Redshift <0.02) Sample of Type Ia Supernova Light Curves: Introduction

-There have been tremendous efforts to obtain high-quality multiband light curves of large samples of nearby SNe~Ia \citep[e.g.,][]{Hamuy1996, Riess1999, Jha2006, Hicken2009, Ganeshalingam2010, Contreras2010, Stritzinger2011, Hicken2012, Krisciunas2017, Foley2018, Stahl2019}.
-However, collecting a complete and unbiased nearby sample has only been made possible recently, thanks to the advent of wide-field time-domain surveys that do not target specific galaxies, such as the All-Sky Automated Survey for SuperNovae (ASAS-SN; \citealt{Shappee2014, Kochanek2017}), the {\it Gaia} transient survey \citep{Hodgkin2013}, the Palomar Transient Factory \citep{Law2009} and its successor the Zwicky Transient Facility (ZTF; \citealt{Kulkarni2016,ZTFbright}) and its predecessors, the Asteroid Terrestrial-impact Last Alert System (ATLAS; \citealt{Tonry2011, Tonry2018}), the Mobile Astronomical System of TElescope Robots (MASTER; \citealt{Gorbovskoy2013}), OGLE Transients Detection System (OTDS; \citealt{Wyrzykowski2014}), the Pan-STARRS Survey for Transients (PSST; \citealt{Huber2015}), and the Catalina Real-Time Transient Survey (CRTS; \citealt{Drake2009}).
+There have been tremendous efforts to obtain high-quality multi-band light curves of large samples of nearby SNe~Ia \citep[e.g.,][]{Hamuy1996, Riess1999, Jha2006, Hicken2009, Ganeshalingam2010, Contreras2010, Stritzinger2011, Hicken2012, Krisciunas2017, Foley2018, Stahl2019}.
+However, collecting a complete and unbiased nearby sample has only been made possible recently, thanks to the advent of wide-field time-domain surveys that do not target specific galaxies, such as the All-Sky Automated Survey for SuperNovae (ASAS-SN; \citealt{Shappee2014, Kochanek2017}), the {\it Gaia} transient survey \citep{GaiaAlerts2021}, the Palomar Transient Factory \citep{Law2009} and its successor the Zwicky Transient Facility (ZTF; \citealt{Kulkarni2016,ZTFbright}), the Asteroid Terrestrial-impact Last Alert System (ATLAS; \citealt{Tonry2011, Tonry2018b}), the Mobile Astronomical System of TElescope Robots (MASTER; \citealt{Gorbovskoy2013}), OGLE Transients Detection System (OTDS; \citealt{Wyrzykowski2014}), the Pan-STARRS Survey for Transients (PSST; \citealt{Huber2015, Chambers2016}), and the Catalina Real-Time Transient Survey (CRTS; \citealt{Drake2009}).
+Compared to other un-targeted surveys, ASAS-SN is a dedicated survey with a main goal to search for bright, nearby supernovae by scanning the entire visible sky at approximately nightly cadence (a cadence 2-3 night down to $\sim 17$\,mag prior to the expansion in 2017 and nightly cadence down to $\sim 18.5$\,mag after the expansion).
+The {\it Gaia} transient survey has the limiting magnitude down to $20.7$\,mag, and it is also an all-sky transient survey, while it has a very uneven cadence across the sky, which can be up to months.
+Most other surveys do not have full-sky coverage, while many of them have access to a large fraction of the sky at typical cadence on the order of days with deeper limiting magnitudes (given in the parentheses following the survey names) compared with ASAS-SN: ZTF ($\sim20.5$\,mag), Pan-STARRS ($\sim21.8$\,mag), MASTER ($\sim 20$\,mag), ATLAS ($\sim 20$\,mag), CRTS ($\sim19.5$\,mag).
+For most un-targeted surveys, there is no attempt to make spectroscopic classifications for all detected candidates selected according to certain criteria to form a complete sample.
+Furthermore, many time-domain surveys are primarily carried out in single bands, so without additional systematic follow-up efforts, it is not possible to obtain color information that are critical for deriving host-galaxy extinction and constrain SN physics.